You Are Children of Light

 But when I saw that they didn’t walk uprightly according to the truth of the Good News, I said to Pebble before them all, “If you, being a Judaean, live as the nations do, and not as the Judaeans do, why do you compel the nations to live as the Judaeans do?

-yet knowing that a man is not justified by the works of the law but through faith in Jesus the Anointed, even we believed in the Anointed Jesus, that we might be justified by faith in the Anointed and not by the works of the law, because no flesh will be justified by the works of the law.
+yet knowing that a man is not justified by the works of the law but through faith in Jesus the Anointed, even we believed in the Anointed Jesus, that we might be justified by faith in the Anointed and not by the works of the law, because nobody can be justified by the works of the law.

 But if while we sought to be justified in the Anointed, we ourselves also were found debtors, is the Anointed a slave of debt?
 Certainly not!